peteroupc/peteroupc.github.io/colorgen.md

    - the number 1 at every wavelength, if a reflective object is not being modeled.
 - `LIGHT(wavelength)` is an arbitrary function returning the **relative spectral power of the light source** at `wavelength` (the wavelength is in nm).
 - `CMF(wavelength)` is an arbitrary function returning a three-item list containing the X, Y, and Z components, respectively, of the **color matching functions** at `wavelength` (the wavelength is in nm).
-- `SpectrumToXYZ` computes, in XYZ form, the color perceived from a reflective object or a light source.
+- `SpectrumToXYZ` computes, in XYZ form, the perceived color of the light source or reflective object.
 - `SpectrumTosRGB` computes, in nonlinearized sRGB, the perceived color of the light source or reflective object.
 - `WavelengthTosRGB` computes, in nonlinearized sRGB, the perceived color of a light source that emits light only at the wavelength `wavelength`.

 There are various choices for the `LIGHT` and `CMF` functions.
-Popular choices include the D65 _illuminant_ (a theoretical light source) and the CIE 1931 (2-degree) standard observer, respectively.
+Popular choices include the D65 _illuminant_ and the CIE 1931 (2-degree) standard observer, respectively.
 Both are used in the [sRGB color space](#sRGB_and_Linearized_RGB), and for both, the CIE publishes [tabulated data](http://www.cie.co.at/index.php/LEFTMENUE/index.php?i_ca_id=298) at its Web site.
 The CIE 1931 standard observer can also be approximated using the methods given in [Wyman, Sloan, and Shirley 2013](http://jcgt.org/published/0002/02/01/).

 Note that for purposes of color reproduction, only wavelengths within the range 360-830 nm (0.36-0.83 &mu;m) are relevant in practice.